 Reasons why you’re having trouble sleeping

-- Stress – Stress is a big reason that people have trouble sleeping.
-Your mind might be active at night thinking about your work, school, family issues, finances or other worries.
+Stress is an important part of our biology.
+It keeps us alert and aware of what’s going on around us.
+Experiencing occasional stress is totally normal, but stress can be a big reason that you may be having trouble sleeping.
+Your mind might be active at night thinking about your work, school, family issues, finances or other worries, leading to less sleep than your body may need.

-- Poor sleep habits – Going to bed at a different time every night, using your phone in bed, working from your bed and taking naps during the day can all affect how well you sleep.
-Making small changes to your habits can have a huge impact on how well you sleep at night.
+Going to bed at a different time every night, using your phone in bed, working from your bed and taking naps during the day can all affect how well you sleep.
+Making small changes to your habits and following a consistent routine before going to bed can have a huge impact on how well you sleep at night.

-- Side effects of certain medicines – Disrupted sleep is a possible side effect of several medicines.
-It you think a new medication is affecting your sleep, reach out to your doctor to talk about the side effects.
+If you think a medication you’re taking is affecting the quality of your sleep, reach out to your doctor to talk about the side effects.

 How much sleep do you need?

-The amount of healthy sleep needed varies from person to person, but the National Sleep Foundation recommends that adults get between seven and nine hours of sleep every night.
+The amount of healthy sleep needed varies from person to person, but it’s recommended that adults get between seven and nine hours of sleep every night.

 You might notice that you need a little more or a little less than the recommended guidelines.
 If you wake up most days feeling refreshed, you’re probably getting enough sleep at night.